studiolampblack/puretypo/_drafts/2017-05-15-first-trillionaire-sapna-alok-jha.md

 The book could use some (read: at least two rounds each, of basic and substantive) editing.
 It felt as though the manuscript was simply printed.
 Verbatim.

 There was no uniformity in the visual language.
-In some places, a scene break is shown using a blank line (which is confusing given the paragraph separation style chosen by them), while in others, there are three asterisks (which should've been followed throughout, in their case).
+In some places, a scene break is shown using a blank line (which is confusing given the paragraph separation style chosen by the the printers), while in others, there are three asterisks (which should've been followed throughout, in their case).
 The book follows no specific style: dialogues are in single quotes (which is a British English feature), but then, commas appear within the quotes even when they're not part of the speech (which is mostly an American English feature).
 And no, mixing them is _not_ Indian English.

 Sentences that are supposed to be things the character is saying to themselves in their head are not differentiated from narration, which confuses the reader.